Key questions to answer when budgeting for couples.

 Key Question No. 4: Marriage or Partnership?

 You might think this question should’ve been higher up the list, but everything answered above may just be more critical these days.
-It may sound kind of unromantic, but the role marriage really plays in finance now comes in things like prenups, asset division during divorce, inheritance and estate planning, and financial power of attorney.
+It may sound kind of unromantic, but the role marriage really plays in budgeting for couples now comes in things like prenups, asset division during divorce, inheritance and estate planning, and financial power of attorney.

 While many couples will end up tying the knot, some won’t for one reason or another.
 Believe it or not, some couples just choose never to get married.
-Of course that means you have to take special care to make sure your partner is protected and able to move forward if you die or are medically incapacitated.
+That means you must make sure your partner is protected if you die or are medically incapacitated.

-Fact: In Western cultures, more than 90% have people marry by the age of 50.
+Fact: In Western cultures, roughly 90% of people have gottem married at least once by the age of 50.

 And marriage itself can represent a significant financial risk for one or both parties.
 If you both have assets going into the marriage, you may want those protected.
 If you live in a state where divorce would favor your spouse or just split everything in half, then a prenuptial agreement may be even more critical.
-So it may be in your best interest either together or separately to educate yourselves on the financial ins and outs in your situation before you make the decision to tie the knot.
+So it may be in your best interest to educate yourselves on your financial situation before tying the knot.
 Again, honest conversation early can help avoid misunderstandings and emotional reactions to money questions.

-Article last modified on May 18, 2017.
+Article last modified on January 21, 2019.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Finance for Couples - AMP.
+Mobile users may also access the AMP Version: Budgeting for Couples - AMP.